-The follow-up to 1989's The Real Thing, the genre-busting Bay Area band's platinum-selling breakthrough, 1992's brilliantly warped Angel Dust aggressively defied industry and fan expectations alike by serving up a dark, difficult and occasionally disjointed set of 13 songs (12 originals, plus a cover of John Barry's theme from the 1969 film Midnight Cowboy) that bore little resemblance whatsoever to "Epic," Faith No More's Top 10 hit from 1990 — or to anything available in record stores at the time.
+On June 8th, 1992, Faith No More dropped the giant WTF bomb known as Angel Dust on an unsuspecting world.
+The follow-up to 1989's The Real Thing, the genre-busting Bay Area band's platinum-selling breakthrough, the brilliantly warped Angel Dust aggressively defied industry and fan expectations alike by serving up a dark, difficult and occasionally disjointed set of 13 songs (12 originals, plus a cover of John Barry's theme from the 1969 film Midnight Cowboy).
+None bore the slightest resemblance whatsoever to "Epic," Faith No More's Top 10 hit from 1990 — or to anything available in record stores at the time.
 "We wanted to make the most [of The Real Thing's success] by putting something interesting out there while we had people's ears," bassist and co-founder Billy Gould explained to The Guardian in July 2015.

 It was interesting, all right, though it wound up severely alienating — or going completely over the heads of — many of the folks who initially heard it.
 "I thought that it was a great record [but] it was dense and probably too clever for its own good," singer Mike Patton told Kerrang! in March 1995.
 "We made it more difficult for everybody, even ourselves!"